 July 2019 was the hottest month ever measured on Earth.
-Urban Heat impacts are felt even in Tel Aviv-Yafo neighbor-Where the desert meets the Mediterranean Sea, climate change is leaving Tel Aviv-Yafo hotter and drier.
-As global greenhouse gas emissions continue to grow, Tel Aviv-Yafo can expect warmer than average temperatures, longer heat waves, continued drying, and an intensified urban heat island effect.
-The dimensions of these impacts transcend the health and vitality of people, ecosystems, and economy; the viability of critical infrastructure and energy resources; and the vibrancy and safety of public spaces.
+Where the desert meets the Mediterranean Sea, climate change is leaving Tel Aviv-Yafo hotter and drier.
+As global greenhouse gas emissions continue to grow, Tel Aviv-Yafo can expect warmer than average temperatures, longer heat waves, continued drying, and an intensified urban heat island effect.1 The dimensions of these impacts transcend the health and vitality of people, ecosystems, and economy; the viability of critical infrastructure and energy resources; and the vibrancy and safety of public spaces.

-Like many other cities, patterns of urbanization in Tel Aviv-Yafo cause the urban heat island effect, which represents the totality of microclimatic changes brought about by manmade alterations to the urban surface.
-Tel Aviv-Yafo is hotter than surrounding areas because of four related factors:
+Like many other cities, patterns of urbanization in Tel Aviv-Yafo cause the urban heat island effect, which represents the totality of microclimatic changes brought about by man made alterations to the urban surface.2 Tel Aviv-Yafo is hotter than surrounding areas because of four related factors: